 We will not sell or disclose your registration information to a third party.

 Y Vote may seek responses to survey questions, or encourage you to fill out an electronic form.

 Completion of forms and surveys is entirely optional.
-The information you provide in such forms and surveys may be collected and stored by other service providers (e.g. Campaign Monitor) who we have chosen on the basis that they will not use such information in a way that is contrary to this policy.
+The information you provide in such forms and surveys may be collected and stored by other service providers (e.g. Active Campaign) who we have chosen on the basis that they will not use such information in a way that is contrary to this policy.

 Information collected through forms and surveys is only disclosed to other third parties in an aggregated, de-identified form.